ntustison/Histograms/Text/discussion.md

   use a principled optimization criterion, this criterion is not adequately tailored for hyperpolarized gas imaging and susceptible to various levels of noise.

+* Similar to k-means, spatial fuzzy c-means is optimized to minimize the within-class intensity variance but does incorporate spatial considerations which softens the hard threshold values and demonstrates improved robustness to noise.
+However, it is susceptible to variations caused by MR nonlinear intensity variation, similar to the GMM-MRF technique.

 * The GMM-MRF approach does employ spatial considerations in the form of Markov random fields but these are highly simplistic, based on prior modeling of local